-This makes Jesus' disciples and students who were passing on Jesus' teachings to others part of Jesus' mission - and makes them also not "of the world."
+This makes Jesus' followers who were passing on Jesus' teachings to others part of Jesus' mission - and makes them also not "of the world."

-*Here is the translation of this verse of Jesus' prayer from the Gospels of Jesus:
+*Here is the translation of this verse of Jesus' prayer from the Lost Gospels of Jesus: